CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [What does __declspec(uuid(" ComObjectGUID ")) expand to?] |
 [What is __declspec and when do I need to use it?] |
 [Call COM object method from Go without CGo] |
+[How to compare if two structs, slices or maps are equal?] | | go, go-reflect

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/9935654
 [How to create new file using go script]: https://stackoverflow.com/a/46749116/9935654